What "as a service" actually changes

 - Predictable cost.
 A retainer makes the cost line a known quantity for the full engagement.
 Hourly billing, by contrast, lets scope and price drift quietly.

 - Subscription-shaped commitment.
 "As a service" implies an ongoing relationship rather than project work.
-The CMO sits in the leadership team's weekly cadence and is accountable for the plan, not for individual deliverables.
+The CMO sits in the leadership team's weekly meetings and answers for the plan, not for individual deliverables.

 | CMO-as-a-Service | Project consulting |